-This column reflects the fair value of options granted in 2017 based on their grant date fair value.
+This column reflects the fair value of options granted in 2016 based on their grant date fair value.
+In accordance with FASB ASC Topic 718, dollar amounts are not recognized for financial accounting reporting purposes for the fiscal year until the occurrence of a triggering event, i.e., a change of control, liquidation, dissolution or initial public offering.
 These amounts reflect our accounting expense for these awards, and do not correspond to the actual value that will be realized by the director.
-The assumptions used in the calculation of the amount are described in note 9 "Stock-Based Compensation" to our unaudited financial statements included in this prospectus.
+The assumptions used in the calculation of the amounts are described in note 9 "Stock-Based Compensation" to our consolidated financial statements included in this prospectus.

-Other than the equity award grants made to the Directors we did not pay any director compensation.
+Other than the equity award grant made to Dr. Choulika, we did not pay any director compensation.